 3. Question: What do you want exactly?
 You’re all over the place protesting the Bannon appointment, fighting DeVos, complaining about Putin’s role in the election, wearing pink hats, whining we stole your SCOTUS seat, adding more letters to LGBTQ, shielding your eyes from the blinding refection bouncing off the staggering number of white men now running the country, saying corporations aren’t people, which is hurting their feelings big league.
 Sad!
 Apologize!

 Okay, first and foremost, we want to save democracy and protect the Constitution.
-It’s under attack from many directions, so we are armed on all fronts.
+It’s under attack from many directions; we are armed on all fronts.

 Next, if you need a really succinct, bite-size “screen-grab” format – we’re fighting for equality.

 We want immigrants, Muslims, African Americans, members of the LGBTQ community, Native Americans, people with disabilities, members of the working class, and all women, to be given equal rights and equal protection.